Last updated 19th May, 2025

 This prepares you to have some more understanding of the following sections of the report.

 This section is an in-depth report of the layout of the home.
-It will discuss the structure of the property, including the roofing, walls and flooring, as well as how many floors and room the home consists of.
+It will discuss the structure of the property, including the roofing, walls and flooring, as well as how many floors and rooms the home consists of.

 It breaks down the materials of each and also discusses how old the home is, and the conditions at the time the inspection took place.